Taking an Updated Look at the Data Tonix Pharmaceuticals Holding Corp. (TNXP)

-On Monday, shares of Tonix Pharmaceuticals Holding Corp.
-(NASDAQ:TNXP) marked $0.85 per share versus a previous $0.97 closing price.
-With having a -12.07% loss, an insight into the fundamental values of Tonix Pharmaceuticals Holding Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TNXP showed a fall of -27.10% within its YTD performance, with highs and lows between $0.39 – $31.40 during the period of 52 weeks, compared to the simple moving average of -80.08% in the period of the last 200 days.
+On Friday, shares of Tonix Pharmaceuticals Holding Corp.
+(NASDAQ:TNXP) marked $0.73 per share versus a previous $0.72 closing price.
+With having a 1.39% gain, an insight into the fundamental values of Tonix Pharmaceuticals Holding Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TNXP showed a fall of -37.61% within its YTD performance, with highs and lows between $0.39 – $31.40 during the period of 52 weeks, compared to the simple moving average of -81.65% in the period of the last 200 days.

 ROTH Capital equity researchers changed the status of Tonix Pharmaceuticals Holding Corp.
 (NASDAQ: TNXP) shares from “Neutral” to a “Buy” rating in the report published on April 18th, 2019.
 Other analysts, including ROTH Capital, also published their reports on TNXP shares.
 ROTH Capital repeated the rating from the previous report, marking TNXP under “Buy” rating, in the report published on August 18th, 2017.
 Additionally, TNXP shares got another “Neutral” rating from ROTH Capital.
 On February 17th, 2016, Oppenheimer Reiterated an Outperform rating and increased its price target from $18 to $10.
 On the other hand, Cantor Fitzgerald Initiated the “Buy” rating for TNXP shares, as published in the report on November 4th, 2015.
 Oppenheimer seems to be going bullish on the price of TNXP shares, based on the price prediction for TNXP, indicating that the shares will jump to $18, giving the shares “Outperform” rating based on their report from June 12th, 2015.
 Another “Buy” rating came from ROTH Capital, providing a prediction for $18 price target according to the report published in February 17th, 2015.